Pikes Peak Community College (PPCC)

 Graduation & Transfer Rates

 Community colleges offer a variety of career and transfer options for students.
-The following table shows the graduation and transfer-out rates for Pikes Peak Community College, versus those community colleges found throughout the state of Colorado, which can be valuable information for determining which school to attend.
+The following table shows the graduation and transfer-out rates for Pikes Peak Community College, versus those community colleges in Colorado, which can be valuable information for determining which school to attend.

 |PPCC||El Paso County||Colorado|